Ruach/ruach.github.io/_posts/2020-05-20-gem5-event-loop.markdown

 180 };
 ```

-The EventBase class is the foundational class for setting event priorities in
+The EventBase class can be utilized for setting event priorities in GEM5.
-GEM5.
-Since GEM5 emulates an entire architecture, diverse scenarios may require
-executing specific events before others.
-As GEM5 comprehensively simulates each
+As GEM5 comprehensively simulates each system tick, multiple events can occur
-system tick, multiple events can occur simultaneously in the same cycle.
-In such
+simultaneously in the same cycle.
+In such cases, the order of event processing
-cases, the order of event processing depends on the event type and is influenced
-by the priority assigned to each event.
+depends on the event type and is influencedby the priority assigned to each event.

-#### EventFunctionWrapper: helper for registering event
+#### How hardware component generates event?
+I explained that through the event each hardware component can communicate with
+main simulation loop, especially providing the logic and time (clock cycle)
+specifying when the simulation should be processed.
+Then how each hardware
+component generates the event?
-Primarily, the Event class can be employed in GEM5 in two distinct manners.
-The
+Primarily, the Event class can be employed in two distinct manners.
+The first
-first approach is creating a new class that inherits from the Event class and
+approach is creating a new class that inherits from the Event class and
 implementing the process method.
 This approach is particularly valuable when the
 Event function needs additional arguments to run the **process**.
 However, for
 simpler functions that don't mandate the creation of an additional class, GEM5